basarat/typescript-react/03 stateful/README.md

 );
 ```

 Of course one big advantage of components is that you get to use props to change the component behaviour.

 * React.Component takes Props as its first generic argument.
 * Lets go ahead and add a prop with a member `message` of type string.
 * We can use this prop in our render method.

 ***Show the error in `App`***
 * As you can see TypeScript already complaining about the component being used without providing the required message prop.
-* Lets fix this error and by passing in a message.
+* Lets fix this error and by passing in a new message.

 ```js
 import * as React from 'react';